doctorfree/DoctorFreeScripts/README.md

     populate my USB flash drive of movies with HTML documents to provide an initial way to navigate around.

-[**musiclinks**](musiclinks) - Create symbolic links to music files where possible to reduce duplicate storage of songs.
+[**audlinks**](audlinks) - Create symbolic links to audio files where possible to reduce duplicate storage of songs.
 Link into my iTunes library.

 [**mvfem**](mvfem) - Rename a downloaded Femjoy zip archive that contains two model names to use only one model's name so it will work with femzip.